 A strong welcome message confirms the purchase, thanks the customer, explains next steps, gives a realistic timeline, identifies the support channel, and sets expectations.
 It should be friendly but specific.
 The customer should not need to search for what to do next.

 If the customer must provide information, ask for it clearly.
 Use checklists, forms, or examples.
 If the business needs time before delivery, explain what is happening during that time.
 Silence after purchase creates anxiety.
+Even a short confirmation can prevent doubt.

 Use onboarding resources